Regulatory compliance

 housepeek.ca is a technology and advertising platform.
 We provide licensed real estate professionals with tools to create listing pages, capture buyer inquiries, and market properties to the public.

 We are not a real estate brokerage.
 We do not trade in real estate, represent buyers or sellers, negotiate offers, or facilitate transactions.
-We do not hold membership in the Canadian Real Estate Association (CREA), and we are not an MLS system.
+We are an independent presentation and advertising technology platform.

 This is the same legal model used by PropertyGuys.com (operating across Canada since 2000), Kijiji, Facebook Marketplace, Wahi, and every other Canadian platform where real estate professionals advertise properties.
 No brokerage license is required to operate an advertising platform.